-- The Company to set ambitious goals that are demonstrative of program designs that both encourage non-participants to participate, and recent participants to continue participation, all in the spirit of savings customers money on their energy bills. - The Company should clearly document the incremental energy savings, including those that would save customers on their energy bills, that they are not pursuing in the 2026 Plan as a result of containing program budgets to reduce near-term ratepayer impacts.
-This would help all stakeholders assess the tradeoffs being made between reducing budgets in the spirit of putting downward pressure on ratepayer collections and the benefits that would otherwise accrue to Rhode Islanders, participants and non-participants alike. - The Company to increase emphasis on improving designs for programs with a pattern of recent underperformance. - The Company to demonstrate a clear growth trajectory for successful programs that are highly cost-effective, lower than the cost of supply, and provide net utility system benefits.
-These programs and initiatives are beneficial for all Rhode Island ratepayers, including those that do not participate in the programs. - The Company will document measures and/or approaches that it considered during plan development but ultimately did not include in the Plan for reasons including, but not limited to, issues with a measure and/or approach being able to screen cost-effectiveness tests.
-This should also include documentation of the Company's efforts to leverage research from the Electric Power Research Institute (EPRI) and E Source as documented in its 2025 Energy Efficiency Plan.
+- The Company to set ambitious goals that are demonstrative of program designs that both encourage non-participants to participate, and recent participants to continue participation, all in the spirit of savings customers money on their energy bills. - The Company will set ambitious Annual Plan goals for 2026 that meet EEC-recommended targets or explain any gaps between the goals and targets, and signal to the industry the intent to grow energy efficiency programs and participation.
+Where gaps do exist, the Company should clearly document the incremental energy savings, including those that would save customers on their energy bills, that they are not pursuing in the 2026 Plan as a result of containing program budgets to reduce near-term ratepayer impacts. could be obtained with a specified incremental budget allocation if such an allocation were allowed.
+This would help all stakeholders assess the tradeoffs being made between reducing budgets in the spirit of putting downward pressure on ratepayer collections further energy efficiency budget allocation and the benefits that would otherwise accrue to Rhode Islanders, participants and non-participants alike. from such an incremental allocation. - For example, the substantial increase in program budgets and system benefit charges resulting from covering 100% of the incremental cost of energy efficiency measures would reasonably justify not adopting such an approach under the prudency standard.
+Without an analysis as described above, it is difficult to see what potential savings and benefits are being "left on the table". - The Company to increase emphasis on improving designs for programs with a pattern of recent underperformance. - The Company to demonstrate a clear growth trajectory for successful programs that are highly cost-effective, lower than the cost of supply, and provide net utility system benefits.
+These programs and initiatives are beneficial for all Rhode Island ratepayers, including those that do not participate in the programs.